osinkolu/Decalicifier/README.md

 - The **type of fluid** used for decalcification (e.g., HCl, EDTA, etc.)
 - The **percentage concentration** of the fluid
 - The **date** when the decalcification was performed (day, month, year)

+### 📊 Quantitative Insights

+- **About 3800 data points** were collected in total for this project.
+- The model achieved an **R² score of 0.9948695408163637%**, indicating exceptional predictive performance.
+- We leveraged **explainable AI** and exported the decision tree, allowing us to fully understand how the model makes its predictions.

 The trained model is integrated into a Flask API that allows users to send input data and receive predictions.